TeraWatt-EcoWatt2050/MIKE_add_turbines/README.md

 Waldman S, Baston S, Nemalidinne R, Chatzirodou A, Venugopal V, Side J, “Implementation of tidal turbines in MIKE 3 and Delft3D models of Pentland Firth & Orkney Waters” (in prep)

 Improvements to this script are welcome.
+The latest version may be found at https://github.com/TeraWatt-EcoWatt2050/MIKE_add_turbines.

 -Simon Waldman.